Updated January 11, 2022

 Got a Smart TV that’s more than five years old?
 Or even a newer one that doesn’t support your favorite app?
 Connecting an updated streaming TV device to the TV’s HDMI port is a fast and easy upgrade.
 You can even mix-and-match streaming platforms or operating systems… Like adding a Chromecast with Google TV to an Amazon Fire TV-enabled Smart TV.

-As you hunt for bargains on new streaming TV gear, keep in mind that purchasing a higher-end device now maximizes your cord cutting budget over the long run as quality devices should stay fast and current for a longer period.
+As you hunt for bargains on new streaming TV setup, keep in mind that purchasing a higher-end device now maximizes your entertainment budget over the long run as quality devices should stay fast and current for a longer period.

-And don’t forget to subscribe to our free weekly newsletter for the latest deals and reviews on cord cutting gadgets!
+And don’t forget to subscribe to our free weekly newsletter for the latest deals and reviews on latest TV gear and gadgets!

 Liked this post?
 Check out these related articles: